-Dr. Hooi Ee has been a full-time gastroenterologist at Sir Charles Gairdner Hospital in WA since 1998, where he has also held previous roles as Head of Department and Director of Endoscopy.
+Dr Hooi Ee has been a full-time gastroenterologist at Sir Charles Gairdner Hospital in Western Australia since 1998, where he has also held previous roles as Head of Department and Director of Endoscopy.
 He is the Clinical Adviser to the Department of Health WA on strategic and operational issues pertaining to the National Bowel Cancer Screening Program.
-He has also been co-opted to assist with revising the NHMRC’s Clinical Practice Guidelines for the Prevention, Early Detection and Management of Colorectal Cancer’ since 2015.
+He has also been co-opted to assist with revising the NHMRC’s Clinical Practice Guidelines for the Prevention, Early Detection and Management of Colorectal Cancer since 2015.
 His current clinical interests include general luminal gastroenterology, genetic colorectal cancer syndromes and endoscopy performance.

-Tracy has worked in General Practice since 1990 in Mildura and Ballarat.
+Tracy has worked in general practice since 1990 in Mildura and Ballarat.
 She has also worked as a solo Women’s Health Nurse in Ouyen for Women’s Health Loddon Mallee for eight years.
 Her main areas of interest are health promotion and preventative health, women’s health, youth health and nurse-led clinics.
-Tracy completed a Masters of Advanced Nurse Practice (Primary Care) in 2012 and now coordinates the Postgraduate Diploma in Primary Care Nursing at the Department of General Practice at the University of Melbourne.
+Tracy completed a Master of Advanced Nurse Practice (Primary Care) in 2012 and now coordinates the Postgraduate Diploma in Primary Care Nursing at the Department of General Practice at the University of Melbourne.

-National Bowel Cancer Screening Program - Resources for nurses
+Supporting nurses with the National Bowel Cancer Screening Program

 This project aims to increase primary health care nurses engagement with the National Bowel Cancer Screening Program (NBCSP), with the goal of increasing Program participation.
 This project is in partnership with Cancer Council WA, and funded by the Australian Government Department of Health.